sm2302/labs-titanic-AiniAbd/README.md

 # Titanic Analysis

-This repository includes an R file, graph, tables and some other data for the Titanic Analysis.
+This repository includes files containing Titanic passengers' data and also an R file containing the passengers' details such as sex, age and class for the Titanic Analysis.